-Ted Steinberg has worked as a U.S. historian for more than twenty years.
+Ted Steinberg has worked as a U.S. historian for more than twenty-five years.
 Born in Brooklyn, New York, in 1961, Steinberg received his doctoral degree from Brandeis University in 1989 under the supervision of David Hackett Fischer, Donald Worster, and Morton Horwitz (Harvard Law School).
 Steinberg spent three years at the Michigan Society of Fellows at the University of Michigan, Ann Arbor, and went on to win a Guggenheim Fellowship in 1996.
 He has also received fellowships from the American Council of Learned Societies and the National Endowment for the Humanities.
 In 2006 he was the B. Benjamin Zucker Fellow at Yale University.

 Steinberg's publications have focused on the intersection of environmental, social, and legal history.
 His books are: American Green: The Obsessive Quest for the Perfect Lawn

 (W. W. Norton, 2006); Down to Earth: Nature's Role in American History